Updated July 2020!

 Is IPTV Legal?

-It is often claimed that in the United States it is not illegal to stream copyrighted material; it is only illegal to download it.
+It is often claimed that, in the United States, it is not illegal to stream copyrighted material; it is only illegal to download it.
 But this is false.
-If you watch something that requires buffering, you are technically downloading that content, and therefore, in a legal gray area.
+If you watch something that requires buffering, you are technically downloading that content, and therefore, it is in a legal gray area.

 While copyright owners are unlikely to go after individual streamers like you, it has been known to happen, so you put yourself at risk.